Vtenext 25.02: A three-way path to RCE

 semgrep scan result

-Long story short, 1000+ semgrep code findings later, I had three different authentication bypass vectors as well as some potential code execution primitives (and a module-based RCE by design, but more on this later).
+Long story short, 1000+ semgrep code findings later, I had three different authentication bypass vectors as well as some potential code execution primitives (and a module-based code execution by design, but more on this later).

 Oh… and there’s probably a lot more to be found.
 For now, however, let’s take a closer look at the three attack vectors 🔎.